Hasselblad X1D vs Panasonic S1R

 |Leica SL||Y||stereo||mono||Y||Y||full||3.0||Y||-||-||Leica SL|

 |Nikon Z7||Y||stereo||mono||Y||Y||micro||3.1||Y||-||Y||Nikon Z7|

 |Panasonic S1H||Y||stereo||mono||Y||Y||full||3.1||Y||-||Y||Panasonic S1H|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the X1D and the S1R are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Hasselblad and Panasonic.
+The S1R is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X1D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Hasselblad X1D and the Panasonic S1R?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.